surister/datasaurus/README.md

 It is based in Polars and heavily influenced by Django.

-The intention is to offer an opinionated, feature-rich and powerful framework to help you write data pipelines, ETLs or data manipulation programs.
+Datasaurus offers an opinionated, feature-rich and powerful framework to help you write data pipelines, ETLs or data manipulation programs.

 [Documentation]() (TODO)